EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

 ### Special rules for relationships:
-1. Across sentence boundaries should be annotated.
+1. Across sentence boundaries should be annotated.<br />In cases of co-reference ("this","it" etc.), annotate only the previous entity mention in the relation.<br />Annotate taking into account the wider context, not just the present sentence.<br />
 2. “Is believed” should be annotated.

     “Air pollutants are believed to induce or exacerbate a range of inflammatory diseases (atopic dermatitis...)”.